-|Conference Overview||Online Registration & Payment||Conference Schedule|
+|Conference Overview||Online Registration & Payment||Schedule & Mobile App|

-|Location/Directions||Conference Center & Lodging|
+|Location/Directions||Conference Center & Lodging||Continuing Education|

 We are thankful for the support of the sponsors listed below.
 In addition to presentation support from all sponsors, additional funding was received from the Michigan Domestic & Sexual Violence Prevention and Treatment Board.
 Points of view in this document do not necessarily represent the official position of our sponsors.

 Situated on 900 acres in the northwest corner of Michigan’s Lower Peninsula along the shores of Lake Michigan’s East Grand Traverse Bay, the resort is located six miles northeast of Traverse City and ten minutes from Traverse City’s Cherry Capital Airport.
 The resort features a variety of recreation offerings, including: five indoor and four outdoor tennis courts, two indoor and two outdoor swimming pools, a beach club, an upscale shopping gallery with a world-class spa, diverse restaurants and lounges, and live entertainment nightly.

 Hotel rooms for conference attendees will be at the federal per diem rate.
-However there is a resort fee that will add approximtely $10 to overnight lodging rates.
-Grant funding can be used as taxes and fees are not considered when determining per diem rates.
+However, there is a resort fee that will add approximately $10 to overnight lodging rates.
+Grant funding can be used for lodging, as taxes and fees are not considered when determining per diem rates.

-You may also call the Grand Traverse Resort at 1-800-968-7352 to make your hotel reservations.
-Be sure to mention the Michigan Chapter of the National Children's Alliance conference and the group code MCNCA14.
+You may also call the Grand Traverse Resort at 800-968-7352 to make your reservation.

 You may use the interactive map below to obtain directions to the conference center.
 Just click on the location icon to obtain driving directions to the Grand Traverse Resort.

-*This course has been approved by the Michigan Social Work Continuing Education Collaborative.
+The courses offered at the 2017 Conference have been approved by the Michigan Social Work Continuing Education Collaborative.